 Virtually the entire plan area, with the exception of the Crescent Heights neighborhood, is within the Southeast Growth Corridor, as delineated by the Centers, Corridors, and Wedges Growth Framework.
-Growth Corridors may include one or more of the following subareas: Transit Station Areas, Interchange Areas, Established Neighborhood Areas, and/or General Corridor Areas.
-The Centers, Corridors, and Wedges Growth Framework provides guidance for these subareas within Growth Corridors to recognize their unique characteristics and vision for the future.
-The Elizabeth plan area includes an Established Neighborhood Subarea, General Corridor Subareas, and a preliminary future Transit Station Subarea.
+Growth Corridors may include one or more of the following sub-areas: Transit Station Areas, Interchange Areas, Established Neighborhood Areas, and/or General Corridor Areas.
+The Centers, Corridors, and Wedges Growth Framework provides guidance for these sub-areas within Growth Corridors to recognize their unique characteristics and vision for the future.
+The Elizabeth plan area includes all of these sub-areas except an Interchange Area.

 Today, much of the plan area includes established residential neighborhoods, with a mix of uses along East Seventh Street, institutional uses at the edges, and predominantly office uses along Randolph Road.
 In the future, the residential neighborhoods are expected to retain their existing character and density.
-The designation of a specific geography within the plan area as an Established Neighborhood Area Subarea will help preserve this character and density.
+The designation of a specific geography within the plan area as an Established Neighborhood Area Sub-area will help preserve this character and density.

 East Seventh Street, as it traverses diagonally through the plan area from Little Sugar Creek to Briar Creek, is expected to maintain a mixture of residential, neighborhood-oriented retail, and office uses, with some increase in intensity and density, although still in keeping with the scale of the surrounding area.
-Greater intensity and a broader mix of land uses are anticipated in the area adjacent to a potential future rapid transit station near Memorial Stadium/CPCC, including Charlottetowne and Elizabeth Avenues.
+Greater intensity and a broader mix of land uses are anticipated in the area adjacent to the planned rapid transit station near Memorial Stadium/CPCC, including Charlottetowne and Elizabeth Avenues.
 Memorial Stadium is recognized as a valued community resource and designated as Parks/Open Space.
 Randolph Road is expected to maintain predominantly Office uses.

-A. Preliminary Future Transit Station Subarea
+A. Transit Station Sub-area

-The Centers, Corridors and Wedges Growth Framework describes Transit Station Areas, which are subareas within Growth Corridors, as areas surrounding existing or planned rapid transit stations.
+The Centers, Corridors and Wedges Growth Framework describes Transit Station Areas, which are sub-areas within Growth Corridors, as areas surrounding existing or planned rapid transit stations.
 They generally do not include established single family neighborhoods.
 They are envisioned as pedestrian-oriented transit villages, designed to include a mixture of complimentary moderate to high-intensity residential, office, retail/ entertainment, and/or civic uses located within easy walking distance of a transit station, typically one-half mile.